Strengthening our culture and relationships

 Engaging our workforce

-Our Hearts and Minds workshops have been a core element of our safety engagement efforts with service, rig and contract drilling crews and leaders across Devon since 2014.
+Our Hearts & Minds workshops have been a core element of our safety engagement efforts with service, rig and contract drilling crews and leaders across Devon since 2014.
 During the workshops, we share our safety culture and approach to effective communication, continuous improvement, integrity and situational awareness to reduce safety risk.

 We adapt the content to meet the needs of our workforce and business.
-In recent years, this led us to initiate honest discussions about mental health and tools to address mental health issues, including Devon’s Employee Assistance Program, and suicide prevention and crisis hotline information.
-Hearts and Minds continues to be a place to talk openly about challenges and listen to our workforce as we drive home why safety is so important to Devon.
+In recent years, this led us to initiate honest discussions about mental health and tools to address mental health issues, including Devon’s Employee Assistance Program and suicide prevention and crisis hotline information.
+Hearts & Minds continues to be a place to talk openly about challenges and listen to our workforce as we drive home why safety is so important to Devon.

 Stop Work Responsibility